Ag Academy plant sale begins Monday - The Troy Messenger

 Ag Academy plant sale begins Monday

-If the adage, the early bird gets the worm, is true, then plant lovers will be at the Pike County School Agriculture Academy at Goshen High School early Monday morning.
+The Pike County School Agriculture Academy at Goshen High School will open its greenhouses early Monday morning and offer beautiful, healthy, greenhouse plants at great prices.

-The Ag Academy students are known for growing beautiful, health, greenhouse plants at great prices so the Ag Academy is the place to get the best buy in plants.
+The Ag Academy students are known for growing beautiful, healthy, greenhouse plants at great prices so the Ag Academy is the place to get the best buy in plants Monday through Friday March 31.

 Cody Eiland, Agriscience instructor, said the Ag Academy’s annual plant sale offers high quality plants at affordable prices,